Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 1. ### What is HTML and what are it's basic components?

    HTML (Hyper Text Markup Language) is the standard markup language for creating web pages.
-It's baics components includes element, tags and attribute
+It's basics components includes element, tags and attribute.

 2. ### What is the purpose of Doctype in HTML?
    The Doctype declaration specifies the type of document being used and tell the web browser how to interpret the pages content.
 It is located at the top of the HTML document.